-“The Secretary’s Curse:” How to Treat Carpal Tunnel Syndrome
+“The Secretary’s Curse:” How to Help Prevent Carpal Tunnel Syndrome

 To avoid having problems when you work all day on a computer, it’s important that you take breaks every so often to do some simple arm stretches, including hand and wrist exercises.